 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-See Appendix A for the status of corrective actions taken to address findings and recommendations made in the preceding annual financial audit report.
+There were no findings and recommendations made in the preceding annual financial audit report.